DemISee1/DemISee1.github.io/README.md

         ![](Images/GithubPages.png)

     > According to Etter, static websites offer speed, simplicity, portability, security, and ease of hosting.
-Github Pages hosts static sites by using Jekyll as its static site generator, thus it follows one of the principles
+GitHub Pages hosts static sites by using Jekyll as its static site generator, thus it follows one of the principles

 5. Adding a theme to your GitHub Pages site using [Jekyll](https://jekyllrb.com).